nayan21402/Butter/README.md

 - Database: MySQL
 - Frontend: HTML, CSS, JavaScript, React
 - Backend: React
+- Axios: A JavaScript library, simplifies data exchange between the frontend and backend.
+It provides an intuitive API for making asynchronous HTTP requests.
+With Axios, data retrieval and UI updates become effortless.
+- Express: A web application framework for Node.js, powers the backend.
+It handles incoming HTTP requests and generates corresponding responses.
+Express simplifies route definition, middleware handling, and response management.
+It allows for easy creation of a RESTful API.
+- CORS (Cross-Origin Resource Sharing): A mechanism enabled by the CORS middleware package in Express.js, ensures secure cross-origin communication.
+By managing HTTP headers, CORS allows the frontend, running on a different origin, to make requests to the backend server.
+It facilitates seamless communication between frontend and backend.

 ## Installation Instructions
 1. Clone the repository: git clone https://github.com/yourusername/buttermeup.git